-Trump's Lawyer Says He Wants The Mueller Probe Shut Down After McCabe's Firing
+Trump's Lawyer Says He Wants The Mueller Probe Shut Down

 Sessions fired McCabe, a 21-year FBI veteran who became a frequent Trump target on Twitter, on Friday night after an internal report concluded McCabe made "an unauthorized disclosure to the news media and lacked candor — including under oath — on multiple occasions."

 McCabe, who had been set to retire on Sunday, said he was fired in order to demean his integrity as a witness in the special counsel's probe.
+The Associated Press reported Saturday that McCabe had prepared personal memos detailing his interactions with Trump, citing a person with knowledge.

 "I am being singled out and treated this way because of the role I played, the actions I took, and the events I witnessed in the aftermath of the firing of James Comey," McCabe said in a statement.
 "This attack on my credibility is one part of a larger effort not just to slander me personally, but to taint the FBI, law enforcement, and intelligence professionals more generally.
 It is part of this Administration’s ongoing war on the FBI and the efforts of the Special Counsel investigation, which continue to this day.
 Their persistence in this campaign only highlights the importance of the Special Counsel’s work."